smastrom/vue-use-fixed-header/README.md

 ### Different viewports

-If at different viewports, your header is not fixed/sticky anymore or it is hidden, functionalities are automatically disabled and enabled again when needed.
+If at different viewports your header is not fixed/sticky anymore (or it is hidden), functionalities are automatically disabled and enabled again if needed.

 So feel free to have code like this: